aquaskyline/16GT/README.md

 # 16GT
 16GT is a variant caller utilizing a 16-genotype probabilistic model to unify SNP and indel calling in a single algorithm.
+16GT is easy to use.
+The default parameters will fit most of the use cases with human genome.
+For the detailed parameters for each module, please run the module to get an info.

 ## Quick start
 > Inputs: genome.fa alignments.bam, Output: variants.vcf